The divergence of the special linear group over a function ring: Introduction

 Combining Theorem \ref{thmmain} and Proposition \ref{PropDMS} stated in Section \ref{secdiv}, we obtain

 \begin{thm} For any $n \geq 3$, the asymptotic cones of $\mathrm{SL}_n(\mathcal{O}_{\mathcal{S}})$ do not have cut-points. \end{thm}

 The analogy between number fields and function fields extends to groups over these fields, but only up to a certain limit.
-For instance, finiteness properties may change with the characteristic.
+For instance, an important difference between $\mathrm{SL}_n(\mathbb{Z})$ and $\mathrm{SL}_n(\mathbb{F}_q[t])$ is that the latter fails to be virtually torsion-free, i.e. does not admit a finite index subgroup without torsion elements.
+Finiteness properties may also change with the characteristic.
 The group $\mathrm{SL}_2(\mathbb{Z})$ is finitely presented whereas $\mathrm{SL}_2(\mathbb{F}_q[t])$ is not even finitely generated \cite{Nagao}.
-In the same way, $\mathrm{SL}_3(\mathbb{Z})$ is finitely presented, which is not the case of $\mathrm{SL}_3(\mathbb{F}_q[t])$ \cite{Behr} (it implies in particular that these two groups are not quasi-isometric).
-Another important difference between $\mathrm{SL}_3(\mathbb{Z})$ and $\mathrm{SL}_3(\mathbb{F}_q[t])$ is that the latter fails to be virtually torsion-free, i.e. does not admit a finite index subgroup without torsion elements.
+In the same way, $\mathrm{SL}_3(\mathbb{Z})$ is finitely presented, which is not the case of $\mathrm{SL}_3(\mathbb{F}_q[t])$ \cite{Behr}.
+Since finite presentability can be interpreted in terms of coarse simple connectedness, it means that $\mathrm{SL}_3(\mathbb{Z})$ and $\mathrm{SL}_3(\mathbb{F}_q[t])$ do not behave the same way from the point of view of simple connectedness at infinity.
+Our result, in contrast, prove that they behave the same way from the point of view of connectedness at infinity.

 \textbf{Organization.} The aim of the next section is to introduce preliminary material concerning asymptotic cones, the notion of divergence and the link with asymptotic cut-points.
-In Section \ref{secmain} we draw the proof of Theorem \ref{thmmain} in the case when $\mathcal{O}_{\mathcal{S}}$ is the polynomial ring $\mathbb{F}_q[t]$, and the proof in the general case is achieved in Section \ref{secadd}, where we also recall facts about number theory and the construction of the building associated to $\mathrm{SL}_n$.
+In Section \ref{secmain} we draw the proof of Theorem \ref{thmmain} in the case when $\mathcal{O}_{\mathcal{S}}$ is the polynomial ring $\mathbb{F}_q[t]$, and the proof in the general case is achieved in Section \ref{secadd}, where we also recall basic facts about number theory.

 \textbf{Acknowledgments.} I am very grateful to Yves de Cornulier for various helpful comments and suggestions.
-I would also like to thank Pierre Emmanuel Caprace for useful discussions concerning Section \ref{secadd}.
-Part of this work was done during 2012 Park City Summer Program on Geometric Group Theory, its organizers are gratefully acknowledged.
+I would also like to thank Pierre-Emmanuel Caprace for useful discussions.
+Part of this work was done during Park City Summer Program on Geometric Group Theory, and its organizers are gratefully acknowledged.